medialab/xan/docs/blog/csv_base_jumping.md

 * the number of columns of the file
 * the maximum size, in bytes, of all sampled rows
-* a profile of the columns, that is to say a vector of the average size in bytes of all sampled cells from each column
+* a profile of the columns, that is to say a vector of the average size in bytes of all sampled cells for each column

 Here is an example of what you might get: